 - UofSC College of Pharmacy Supplemental Application and associated fee

 - Letter from current pharmacy school Dean’s Office stating the student is in good academic and professional standing

 - Submission of a criminal background review and drug screen

 Graduate Transfer Credits

-Course work not part of a completed certificate program or graduate degree from USC or another institution may be transferred for credit toward a master’s or doctoral degree.
+Course work not part of a completed certificate program or graduate degree from UofSC or another institution may be transferred for credit toward a master’s or doctoral degree.
 Transferred courses must be relevant to your program of study and have course content and a level of instruction equivalent to that offered by the University’s own graduate programs.
-Before attempting to transfer credits to a graduate program at USC, consult the Graduate Studies Bulletin and a faculty adviser in your program of interest.
+Before attempting to transfer credits to a graduate program at UofSC, consult the Graduate Studies Bulletin and a faculty adviser in your program of interest.